niess/alouette/docs/docs/api.md

 The *undecay* function simulates a $\tau$ decay from a given decay product using the [Backward Monte Carlo][BMC] technique (BMC).
-The spin polarisation of the primary $\tau$ can be provided a posteriori as a callback.
+The spin polarisation of the primary $\tau$ can be provided a posteriori as a callback function.
 Set *polarisation* to `NULL` (`None`) in order to ignore spin effects.
 The [decay products](#decay-products) format is described below.
 {: .justify}

 !!! note
-    &tau; decay modes are indexed according to TAUOLA, see e.g. Appendix C of [Davidson et al. (2012)][Davidson2012] for a description of available modes.
+    $\tau$ decay modes are indexed according to TAUOLA, see e.g. Appendix C of [Davidson et al. (2012)][Davidson2012] for a description of available modes.
     If set to zero, then the decay is randomised over all modes, according to branching ratios.